hargun79/WeCare2020/README.md

 * Tutorials about self defense techniques and learning to fight back.
 * Helpline Numbers in case of an emergency.

+Working towards our motto we can create a social network where women can share their daily lives inspiring stories where they fought against all odds to achieve success.
+They can post pictures of how they managed the difficult conditions with the help of SafeGuides and SafeHouses.
+It can be stories how SOS really saved their souls and helped them in the tough conditions.
+It can be a way of getting people encouraged and excited to come forward and volunteer in spreading awareness about Women Safety and also ignite a fire in them to help others and encourage others too.

 ## Getting the Sources
 First, fork the WeCare2020 repository so that you can make a pull request.
 Then, clone your fork locally: git clone https://github.com/[your-github-account]/WeCare2020.git Occasionally you will want to merge changes in the upstream repository (the official code repo) with your fork.
 ```